How to choose an AI Visibility tool (2026) — decision framework

 Best for: European brands and consultancies that want a clean modern UI and pricing built for SMB / agency reality.

 5. 5.
-Bluefish
+Bluefish AI

 Citation-intelligence focused tool.
 Indexes which third-party pages are cited by ChatGPT/Gemini and surfaces the sources behind each answer.